tlvince/tlvince.github.io/_posts/2011-01-22-conquering-the-miserable-programmer-paradox.md

 ---
 title: Conquering the miserable programmer paradox
 date: 2011-01-22
-abstract: A productivity hack to overcome rote work
+description: A productivity hack to overcome rote work
 ---

 All too commonly, people work on things they despise.
 Programmers are no